RisaLuthor/RisaLuthor/README.md

 - 👋 Hi, I’m RisaLuthor
-I am a SoftWare Engineering student at Colorado Technical University.
+I am a Software Engineering student at Colorado Technical University.
 - I’m working towards my degree in Software Engineering and looking to hold a position within my field.
 My graduation date is 08/23.
-- 🌱 I’m currently learning the Full Stack Java Developer and C++.
+- 🌱 I’m currently learning Python.
 - How to reach me [📫](https://www.linkedin.com/in/risaluthor/)

 ---